Cost Price & Margin

 Optionally, always show the Cost Price field

 If Cost Price & Margin is something you use often you can set it to always show when editing a Price Item.
-This can be configured in Settings > Quote Defaults.
+This can be configured in Account Settings > Quote Defaults.

 Set the Default Margin percentage, in Settings